Table of Contents[Hide][Show]

 For instance, don’t sit, but walk around, during breaks.
 Stop and smell the flowers when you’re feeling down instead of grabbing a tub of ice cream.

-While the term “healthy junk food” is confusing, it’s simply opting for a healthier option as a snack.
+While the term “healthy junk food” is confusing, in practice it’s simply opting for eating healthier foods as a snack.
 Here are a few examples:

 - Burger patties on lettuce instead of a Big Mac

 - Sweet potato fries instead of the regular French fries